 |Not in front of the children|

 The opening film for the sixth Whitley Bay Film Festival was a showing of the 1970’s rock musical Tommy.
-In a town without a cinema, the fortieth anniversary screening of this psychedelic feast for the senses, was at the Whitley Bay Playhouse, which coincidentally started off its own life as a cinema.
-Roger Daltry himself, the actual star of the movie, and lead singer of the Who, was making a personal appearance to do a question and answer session after the film.
+In a town without a cinema, the fortieth anniversary screening of this psychedelic feast for the senses, was at the Whitley Bay Playhouse.
+Coincidentally, the Playhouse started off its own life as a cinema.
+Roger Daltry himself, the actual star of the movie, and lead singer of the Who, was there.
+He was making a personal appearance to do a question and answer session after the film.
 This was a real coup for the festival, and added an extra frisson to the evening.

 |Tommy fans at large|

 Fans congregated in the foyer.
 A rather magnificent custom designed pin ball machine ‘Back to the Bay,’ by local artist Paul Harvey was on display.
 Matt Morrison was awarded the title of Whitley Bay’s Pinball Wizard.
 He had achieved the highest score on the refurbished pinball machines which had been sprinkled about the town for the past few weeks.